-Practice points to consider

-- Recommend a 3-5 day course of antibiotic treatment in worken (depending on chosen antibiotic) and a 7 day course in men with lower uncomplicited in 1.
-This is associated with good outcomes and minimises the risk of adverse effects.
-See Tuble 1: Summary of recommendations for treatment of urinary tract informations in RAC. - Clinicians are advised where practical to examine all then with LITIs (including a rectal examination) and investigate to exclude underlying about the unitary tract function or structure. - ▷ Recommend a 7-14 day course of the poy to coute pyelonephritis depending on the antibiotic chosen.
-Obtain a follow-up to the culture 1-2 weeks after treatment course has finished. - Severe pyelonephritis requires.
-The proof treatment and if able to be administered in the facility, (e.g. through a residential in reach, rogram) can avoid admission to hospital.
-The use of IV antibiotics on thoreser, and in the above graph.

-How do I act o my recult ?
+Practice points to consider - Recommend a 3-5 day course of antibiotic treatment in women (depending on chosen antibiotic) and a 7 day course in men with lower uncomplicated UTI.
+This is associated with good outcomes and minimises the risk of adverse effects.2 See Table 1: Summary of recommendations for treatment of urinary tract infections in RACFs. - Clinicians are advised where practical to examine all men with UTIs (including a rectal examination) and investigate to exclude underlying abnormalities of the urinary tract function or structure.2 - Recommend a 7-14 day course of therapy for acute pyelonephritis depending on the antibiotic chosen.2 Obtain a follow-up urine culture 1-2 weeks after treatment course has finished.2 - Severe pyelonephritis requires intravenous treatment and if able to be administered in the facility, (e.g. through a residential in-reach program) can avoid admission to hospital.2 The use of IV antibiotics is not presented in the above graph.
+How do I act on my results?

-There may be multiple reas ins for your individual facility results.
-Below are some actions that you may need to take (in relation to antibiotics for UTI only)

-- Display and adhere to guideline recommendations for dose and duration of individual antibiotics (see Table 1). - Request prescribers include indication and duration of treatment on antibiotic orders as pack sizes may be more than required by Therapeutic guidelines: Antibiotic. - Always check short-term order section of the drug chart when administering medicines to ensure doses of antibiotics are given as prescribed.
+There may be multiple reasons for your individual facility results.
+Below are some actions that you may need to take (in relation to antibiotics for UTI only) - Display and adhere to guideline recommendations for dose and duration of individual antibiotics (see Table 1). - ▷ Request prescribers include indication and duration of treatment on antibiotic orders as pack sizes may be more than required by Therapeutic guidelines: Antibiotic.2 - Always check short-term order section of the drug chart when administering medicines to ensure doses of antibiotics are given as prescribed. webstercare

-\ Includes trimethoprim, cephalexin, amoxycillin+clavulanate, nitrofurantoin, norfloxacin and ciprofloxacin started < 6 months before date of report.
+^{} Includes trimethoprim, cephalexin, amoxycillin+clavulanate, nitrofurantoin, norfloxacin and ciprofloxacin started < 6 months before date of report.
 Antibiotics listed are commonly used for UTIs but may also be prescribed for other indications e.g. cephalexin for cellulitis.
-Refer to individual resident notes or chart for indication.

-&lt;sup>†Antibiotic courses included are for 14 days or less (acute treatment).
+Refer to individual resident notes or chart for indication. [†]Antibiotic courses included are for 14 days or less (acute treatment).